The Who and the What

-With competitors like JustEat and Delivery Hero having been in the business for a while, there are newer, formidable players on the block.
-Uber, having faced significant losses after the Didi Chuxing episode in China, has now focuses its veritable resources in all other on-demand sectors – the food delivery sector is no stranger to this.
+With competitors like JustEat and Delivery Hero has been in the business for a while, there are newer, formidable players on the block.
+Uber, having faced significant losses after the Didi Chuxing episode in China.
+Now focused its veritable resources in all other on-demand sectors.
+The food delivery sector is no stranger to this.
 UberEATS is already competing with Deliveroo in several European regions and even Amazon (with a project called ‘Hot Wheels’) has joined the fray.

 Thus, Deliveroo obviously needs to be at the top of their game.

-For revenue, they charge a flat out £2.50 to the customer for delivery through their smartphone app, and also take a commission from the restaurant itself.
-Commissions are generally in the 10% bracket, with the average order being £30 – very profitable, if delivery is optimised.
+For revenue, they charge a flat out of £2.50 to the customer for delivery through their smartphone app.
+Also, take a commission from the restaurant itself.
+Commissions are generally in the 10% bracket, with the average order being £30 – very profitable, if delivery is optimized.

 Thus, time is again of the essence here.
-Deliveroo stations drivers within a 2.2km radius of the hotels they sign up, making collection and dispatch very convenient.
+Deliveroo stations drivers within a 2.2km radius of the hotels they sign up for, making collection and dispatch very convenient.
 Drivers are said to make 3 trips an hour, which stacks up exponentially in terms of commissions and charges.
-They possess drivers with both, bicycles and scooters for variation and added speed, if needed.
+They possess drivers with both, bicycles and scooters for variation and added speed if needed.

-From the time a dish gets cold, to the kind of packaging that is needed for hitch-free transport, to ambient weather conditions, routes and sub-routes, traffic movement and daily behaviour – Shu’s team crunches some serious data to arrive at the scheduling they do to maximise efficiency, making hyper-fine adjustment for a powerful logistics plan.
+From the time a dish gets cold, to the kind of packaging that is needed for hitch-free transport.
+To ambient weather conditions, routes and sub-routes, traffic movement, and daily behavior.
+Shu’s team crunches some serious data to arrive at the scheduling.
+They do to maximize efficiency, making hyper-fine adjustment for a powerful logistics plan.

-There are valuable lessons to be learnt here – both positive and some negative.
-An optimistic approach would be to understand that specializing in one aspect of businesses and perfecting it is more prudent than trying to immediately diversify, getting stretched far too thin.
+- An optimistic approach would be to understand that specializing in one aspect of businesses.
+Perfecting it is more prudent than trying to immediately diversify, getting stretched far too thin.

-Hyper-local is the way to go, certainly.
-Proving your mettle and failure, all can be learnt from in a smaller area of focus as compared to losing time and resources over larger areas.
-Ambition is necessary, albeit at the right moments.
-Scale up one-step at a time.
+- Hyperlocal is the way to go, certainly.
+Proving your mettle and failure, all can be learned from in a smaller area of focus as compared to losing time and resources over larger areas.